-Docker Image Size & Layers Calculator
+Docker Image Size Calculator (by base image + dependencies)

 When to use this calculator